 The protons are finally transferred to the two beam pipes of the LHC.
 The beam in one pipe circulates clockwise while the beam in the other pipe circulates anticlockwise.
 It takes 4 minutes and 20 seconds to fill each LHC ring, and 20 minutes for the protons to reach their maximum energy of 6.5 TeV.
 Beams circulate for many hours inside the LHC beam pipes under normal operating conditions.
 The two beams are brought into collision inside four detectors – ALICE, ATLAS, CMS and LHCb – where the total energy at the collision point is equal to 13 TeV.

-The accelerator complex includes the Antiproton Decelerator and the Online Isotope Mass Separator (ISOLDE) facility, and feeds the CERN Neutrinos to Gran Sasso (CNGS) project and the Compact Linear Collider test area, as well as the neutron time-of-flight facility (nTOF).
+The accelerator complex includes the Antiproton Decelerator and the Online Isotope Mass Separator (ISOLDE) facility, and the Compact Linear Collider test area, as well as the neutron time-of-flight facility (nTOF).
+It also previously fed the CERN Neutrinos to Gran Sasso (CNGS) project.

 The Control Centre